Where the Desert Meets the Sea: Mauritania

 Mauritania is a land of contrasts, and in ten days we are going to squeeze a lot in.
 This tour is off the bikes to let us explore on foot and by car places that bikes can’t reach.

-We’ll wander the streets of the ancient Saharan trading towns of Ouadane and Chinguetti, make camp in desert oases, and spend a night with some nomads and their camels in the desert, falling asleep stargazing.
-We’ll swim in the Atlantic next to the towering dunes of the Banc d’Arguin National Park.
-We’ll bake bread under the Saharan sands, learn to dance, Mauritanian style, and we’ll watch the sunset and the sunrise from atop the wagons of the legendary iron ore train as we hitch a ride from the desert to the coast.
+We’ll wander the streets of the ancient Saharan trading towns of Ouadane and Chinguetti, relax in lush oases, and spend a night with some nomads and their camels in the desert, falling asleep stargazing.
+We’ll swim in the Atlantic next to the towering dunes of the Banc d’Arguin National Park, and we’ll camp next to Africa’s largest monolith.
+We’ll bake bread under the Saharan sands, and we’ll learn to dance, Mauritanian style.

 Itinerary